misahub2023/META-EEG-CHBMIT-and-SIENA/README.md

 The **Siena Scalp EEG Database** is a dataset of EEG recordings aimed at advancing artificial intelligence (AI)-based automated epilepsy diagnosis.
 With growing access to large, raw EEG datasets, there is an increasing need for data standardization in AI models to reduce redundant information and improve the accuracy of seizure detection, prediction, and management.
 The **Siena Meta EEG Dataset** provides **balanced, annotated, fixed-time, and length meta-data** extracted from the Siena Scalp EEG database v1.0.0.
 The dataset includes **patient inter-specific** and **patient non-specific** EEG data based on specific time stamps for various seizure-related periods: ictal, pre-ictal, post-ictal, and peri-ictal.
 The provided metadata is in CSV format and includes class labels for each segment.

 The metadatas generated from these dataset will help researchers and practitioners working with AI-based seizure detection models by providing them with standardized, non-redundant EEG data.
-The metadata can be directly downloaded from zenodo: [Meta-EEG of CHB-MIT Scalp EEG Database v1.0.0.0](https://zenodo.org/records/6062372) and [Meta-EEG of Siena Scalp EEG Database v1.0.0](https://zenodo.org/records/6061290).
+The metadata can be directly downloaded from zenodo: [Data of Meta-EEGs](https://figshare.com/articles/dataset/Data_of_Meta-EEGs/30000775)

 ### The metadata includes: